curtislarson/beers/README.md

 # 🍺 Beers - Drinkin' All Over the World

-An attempt to make a visualization from my years of travel & Untappd checkins.
-It's still a work in progress!
+A visualization of my Untappd checkins and travel history.

-## Architecture
+## Stack

 - SPA with React
+- Leaflet for map display
+- DaisyUI / TailwindCSS for styles
 - Deno for data scripts
 - GitHub actions for automation
 - Hosted on cloudflare pages